 Coordinated, comprehensive, cutting-edge endometrial cancer care, from diagnosis through survivorship.

-At Middlesex Health, our approach to treating endometrial cancer - which begins in the lining of the uterus and is the most common cancer of the female reproductive system - is multidisciplinary.
-Your team of healthcare providers will meet regularly to plan and discuss your treatment, to ensure that we are meeting your unique physical, emotional, and spiritual needs.
+At Middlesex Health, our approach to treating endometrial cancer is multidisciplinary.
+Your team of healthcare providers will meet regularly to plan and discuss your treatment.
+This helps us ensure that we are meeting your unique physical, emotional, and spiritual needs.

 Our online Learning Center has up-to-date, evidence-based information about numerous topics related to endometrial cancer, including diagnostic tests, treatment options, management of treatment side effects, and more.

 These resources are not a substitute for the guidance of your physician but can help you learn more about endometrial cancer and what to expect during treatment.
 All content is provided courtesy of the Mayo Clinic Health Library.

 If you are having any of these symptoms, it is important to speak to your physician.

 Early detection of cancer can be key to successful treatment, so it is important to understand what increases your risk of endometrial cancer.
 Risk factors can include: